20 Gujarati Dishes That Will Leave Your Taste Buds Craving More in 2025!

 Is Gujarati food sweet in taste?

-Most of the dishes of Gujarat have a small amount of sugar added to it to nullify the effect of salty hard water of the region.
+Most of the dishes of Gujarat have a small amount of sugar added to them to nullify the effect of salty hard water in the region.
 Hence you can taste a hint of sweetness in all their dishes.

 Which is the famous Gujarati street food?

 Dabeli which is quite similar to the Vada Pao of Maharashtra is one of the most popular street food of Gujarat.
-According to a survey, more than 6 lakhs Dabeli is consumed each day in Gujarat.
+According to a survey, more than 6 lakhs of Dabeli is consumed daily in Gujarat.

 What is the best place for Gujarati snacks?